3 min read

 2. Express Voice Enrollment

-Teams will begin offering a faster enrollment process for voice profiles, enabling clearer attribution in transcripts and Copilot recaps.
+A faster enrollment process improves speaker attribution in transcripts and Copilot recaps.

 3. Facilitator integration

-Preparing your Organization for the 2026 Microsoft Planner Changes
+Preparing your Organization for the 2026 Planner Changes

 Microsoft Planner 2026 Update FAQ